HrithikViknesh/Detection_and_Semantic_Segmentation_of_Low_Grade_Brain_Tumor/README.md

 Note:

-Since the project was done using Google Colaboratory, all the required libraries were preinstalled.
+Since the project was done using Google Colaboratory, all the required packages and libraries were preinstalled.
 These are the libraries and packages required,

 Tensorflow, Keras, scikit-learn, scikit-image, opencv, matplotlib, plotly, seaborn, numpy, pandas, zipfile, os, glob.